HTTPArchive/almanac.httparchive.org/src/content/en/2022/capabilities.md

 In order to write data into the clipboard there are the [`writeText()`](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard/writeText) and [`write()`](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard/write) methods. `writeText()` takes a String argument and returns a Promise, while `write()` takes an array of [`ClipboardItem`](https://developer.mozilla.org/en-US/docs/Web/API/ClipboardItem)s and also returns a Promise. `ClipboardItem`s take arbitrary data, such as images.

-A list of the mandatory data types a browser must support by the Clipboards API specification exists; see this [list by the W3C](https://www.w3.org/TR/clipboard-apis/#mandatory-data-types-x).
+A list of the mandatory data types a browser must support by the Clipboards API specification exists; see this <a hreflang="en" href="https://www.w3.org/TR/clipboard-apis/#mandatory-data-types-x">list by the W3C</a>.
 Unfortunately, not all vendors support the complete list; check browser-specific documentation when possible.

 ```js
 await navigator.clipboard.writeText("hello world");